jimhigson/oboe.js-dissertation/manning.md

 application developer from coding separately for either type.
-For the election we might display colours on a map - the results could be to-the-second or decades past, but through the entire front-end stack we need only code once.
+For the election we might display colours on a map - the results could be to-the-second or decades past, but through the entire front-end stack we need only code this once.

 A building with fewer doors is inherently more secure, given the same budget available to secure it.
-Likewise, a service with a single, unified interface is easier to secure because all the effort can be concentrated on a single entry-point.
+Likewise, a service with a single, unified REST interface is easier to secure than one built on REST and WebSockets because all our effort can be concentrated on a single entry-point.

 [^cool]: http://www.w3.org/Provider/Style/URI.html